 There is one key way that phones can actually be really helpful with revision.
 That is, using them as timers to time both study sessions and revision breaks.
 Of course, you don't have to use the timer on a phone to do this.
 You could also use a kitchen timer (and the student I mentioned above was using a kitchen timer instead of his phone) – and this might actually be a better approach if you don't want your child to get sucked in by the limitless potential for distraction that a phone provides.
 (A University of Texas study has found that even having the phone in the room but out of sight can impact test scores because of the awareness that it's there.)
 But, many of my clients have used the timers on their phones to really help them focus in concentrated sprints on their revision and ultimately, to get it done.
 If you're interested in this approach, check out my blog post How long should revision breaks be?
 It gives some helpful advice about how to manage both study time and break time during revision season.

 Over to you…

 Have I given you some helpful hints and tips today?
 If so, I'd love to know how you get on.
-Please leave a comment below or get in touch with me on Twitter (@LucyCParsons) or join my free Facebook group, exclusively for parents, the Supportive Parents, Successful Students Facebook community.
+Please leave a comment below or get in touch with me on my Facebook page, Life More Extraordinary with Lucy Parsons.